Improving your health and wellbeing will help you to enjoy other areas of your life.

 The Getting out and about page of West Sussex Connect to Support has information about special interest groups, support groups, lunch clubs and community transport that can help you get out the house.

-The Royal Voluntary Service’s Community Companions scheme offers practical help and company for older people.
+The Royal Voluntary Service’s Good Neighbours Befriending scheme offers practical help and company for older people.
 This might include: helping you to join activities in your local area, directing you to appropriate services that meet your needs, or arranging for some company or a chat with regular visits from a volunteer.

 An important part of the service is to ensure that 'safe and well' checks are carried out by volunteers during all home visits, and they will monitor any change in someone's health, wellbeing or home surroundings.